 There is absolutely no lighting down here – so the only illumination came from our torches.

 Running along all the tunnels were small alcoves – which were variously mens and ladies toilets.
 The lack of plumbing suggests they would have been chemical latrines, and the lack of door fitments suggests possibly just curtains for privacy.

-There were also circles cut into the curved roof at regular intervals which caused considerable head scratching.
-The consensus in our group was that they were recesses for light fitments – although the wiring would had to have been on the surface for access – but that is just an educated guess.
+There were also circles cut into the curved roof at regular intervals which caused considerable head-scratching.
+The consensus in our group was that they were recesses for light fitments – although the wiring would have to have been on the surface for access – but that is just an educated guess.